bprovanbessell/ADI/documentation/motor_problems.md

 figure out
 - Training data - use whatever there was before as a baseline??
 - Run talos training for each of the channels (Vibration, flux, current) (Should have the all measurements one saved at least) (Could possibly use just these models as well for the november error)
-- Train a PCA model aswell for these errors
+- Train a PCA model as well for these errors
+- Compare the results of all models between each other

-We also will want to compare models to PCA with normal test samples that have no error, so we can see overfitting etc I'll have to save multiple models as well, as probably the later models will have more overfitting (ones with lower test error)
+We also will want to compare models to PCA with normal test samples that have no error (do we??)

+9th of february has limited measurements (only flux and vibration, no current) - So, we can compare 2 models here, but again they should be already trained